 There’s also a separate family activity pool to entertain the young ones.
-They are great at catering for all the family here and put on a whole host of entertainment activities; as well as the excellent kids club, Falky Land, there’s Falkensteiner Teens World and a small amphitheatre where evening entertainment takes place.
-You can keep very busy with the sport and recreational facilities on offer; try your hand at snorkelling, scuba diving, stand up paddleboarding, tennis and more.
+They are great at catering for all the family here and put on a whole host of entertainment activities; as well as the excellent kids club, Falky Land, there are Falkensteiner Teens World and a small amphitheater where evening entertainment takes place.
+You can keep very busy with the sport and recreational facilities on offer; try your hand at snorkeling, scuba diving, stand up paddle boarding, tennis, and more.

-There’s something for every time of day when it comes to dining; enjoy the pool or beach bar by day (don’t miss the BBQs on the beach!), savour the fresh, Sardinian cuisine, pizza and seafood in one of the restaurant for dinner and head to the club lounge for a chilled-out evening cocktail, great tunes and partying.
+There’s something for every time of day when it comes to dining; enjoy the pool or beach bar by day (don’t miss the BBQs on the beach!), savor the fresh, Sardinian cuisine, pizza and seafood in one of the restaurants for dinner and head to the club lounge for a chilled-out evening cocktail, great tunes and partying.